-We are 31 European cultural networks urging policy makers to re-think the European approach and include culture and the arts in the long-term strategic goals of the European project.
+We are 37 European networks urging policy makers to re-think the European approach and include culture and the arts in the long-term strategic goals of the European project.

 European values and human rights: Day to day, artists and art professionals defend the values addressed in the Charter of fundamental rights.
 Access to and participation in cultural life has been recognised as being a fundamental right for individuals, helping to create individual and collective fulfilment in societies.

 Economic benefits and growth: The cultural sector is an excellent vector for economy and sustainable growth.
 As an example, in France, it brings an added value of € 57,8 bn to the economy, which is 3,2% of the sum of all added values.
 This “cultural GDP” is twice as high as the one for the telecommunication sector and 7 times larger than the equivalent of the automobile industry.

 Education: Participation in structured art activities increase cognitive abilities and studies prove that students from low income families who take part in arts activities at school are three times more likely to get a degree than children with the same background who do not engage in arts activities in school.

 Social cohesion: Participation in cultural activities is an essential tool for individuals and communities to communicate, to define and develop their own identity, to distinguish themselves from others.
 It allows isolated or marginalised people to acquire skills, self-confidence and self-esteem.

 Migration and citizenship: Culture and the arts teach individuals about complexity and contribute to the constructive experience of “otherness”.
 They reflect our “living together”, they stimulate us to celebrate differences and discover affinities.
 At local level artists and arts professionals are committed and get involved to tackle new societal challenges.